bichotll/radio/README.md

 ###Run the tests

-As mentioned before, new tab if reviewing.
+As mentioned before, new terminal tab if reviewing.

 Finally, to run the tests: